-SEATTLE -- Jose Pujols has moved into increasingly rarefied territory over his decorated 18-year career in the Majors.
+SEATTLE -- Albert Pujols has moved into increasingly rarefied territory over his decorated 18-year career in the Majors.
 On Friday night, he reached another prestigious summit, lining a single to right field in the fifth inning against Mariners right-hander Mike Leake for his 3,000th hit.
 The Angels slugger added a two-run single in the ninth for No. 3,001, driving in two runs to help the Halos to a 5-0 win.

 "It was going to happen, it was just a matter of when," Pujols said.
 "I just thank the Lord that it happened tonight in front of my family, my friends.
 Now we just stay focused on the things that I want to do, which is help this ballclub to win.
 We don't have to talk too much about 3,000 now."